-The Galaxy Note 10 won’t support the 100W charging
+The Galaxy Note 10 could triple the Galaxy S10's charging speed

 Faster than the Huawei P30 Pro's 40W SuperCharge

-lineup currently supports 15W fast charging, so the presence of 45W charging on the Galaxy Note 10 devices will certainly represent a big improvement.
-Previous rumors suggested support for 25W charging would be carried over from the Galaxy A series, but it appears Samsung is aiming to better compete with Huawei, who supports 40W fast charging on the Huawei P30 Pro and Mate 20 Pro
+Samsung’s Galaxy S10 lineup currently supports 15W fast charging, so the presence of 45W charging on the Galaxy Note 10 devices will certainly represent a big improvement.
+Previous rumors suggested support for 25W charging would be carried over from the Galaxy A series, but it appears Samsung is aiming to better compete with Huawei, who supports 40W fast charging on the Huawei P30 Pro and Mate 20 Pro.

 How big will the Galaxy Note 10 batteries be?